 What might not be covered:

-Routine treatments are unlikely to be included.
-For example, neutering and vaccinations fall under this description; so you won’t be able to claim for these or other routine trips to the vet.
+Regular treatments are unlikely to be included – for example, neutering and vaccinations fall under this description, so you won’t be able to claim for these or other routine trips to the vet.

 Pet insurance policies can be multi-faceted, with additional features sometimes costing extra to provide that comprehensive cover.
 For example, if you face cancelling an event such as a holiday because your pet falls ill, losing out financially as a result, standard policies are very unlikely to meet this cost.

 The treatments, timescales and costs covered will vary depending on your policy, so be sure to read and understand it in detail, especially if you are choosing the cheapest cover possible.
 Remember that some injuries will cost thousands to fix, so if your insurance only covers claims up to £500 you will have to cover the remainder of the cost.

 A more expensive deluxe policy, however, may well cover this eventuality.
 Some also provide protection against losses you incur if it’s you who falls ill, and your pet has to go into boarding or lodge with a friend while you recuperate.

 Rather than simply opting for the cheapest cover, you need to make sure you find the right policy for your particular pet.

 Rather than simply opting for the cheapest cover, you need to make sure you find the right policy for your particular pet.
 You don’t want to find out you’re not covered when you need it most.